awsdocs/aws-php-developers-guide/doc_source/ses-filters.rst

 List All Email Filters
 ======================

-To list the IP address filters associated with your AWS account in the current AWS Region use the the :SES-api:`ListReceiptFilters <API_ListReceiptFilters>`operation.
+To list the IP address filters associated with your AWS account in the current AWS Region, use the :SES-api:`ListReceiptFilters <API_ListReceiptFilters>` operation.
-..

 **Imports**